jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

  abstracts: (
    title:  [#text(11pt)[Abstract]],
    content:  [#text(11pt)[
-    Comprehensive clinical assessment of mental health in children and adolesents often relies on multiple informants, such as parents, teachers and children themselves.
+    Comprehensive clinical assessment of mental health in children and adolescents often relies on multiple informants, such as parents, teachers and children themselves.
 However, discrepancies in reports from different raters are common, leading to challenges in interpreting the results of assessment procedures.
-These discrepancies may arise because some items capture behaviors and that are commonly observed across informants, while others reflect informant-specific perspectives unique to each rater.
+These discrepancies may arise because some items capture behaviors that are commonly observed across informants, while others reflect informant-specific perspectives unique to each rater.
 At the same time, there is a need for economic instruments that reduce burden for respondents and clinicians while maintaining reliability and validity.
 To address these challenges the present study aims to develop a subtest containing 32 items of the commonly employed multi-informant assessment instrument Achenbach System of Empirically Based Assessment (ASEBA) that balances shared and informant-specific perspectives while retaining a manageable number of items for economic administration in clinical settings.
 This will be achieved within a structural equation modeling framework leveraging an automatic item selection approach to identify an item set that optimally satisfies a predefined set of construction criteria.
-The present study will use two waves of data of parent and child ratings on the ASEBA Child Behavior Checklist (CBCL/6-18) and Youth Self Report (YSR/11-18) from the SAFE Children Study #cite(<tolan2016>), a longitudinal randomized controlled trial with $N = 424$ children and their primary caregivers that participated in a family-centered preventive intervention program.
+The present study will use two waves of data of parent and child ratings on the ASEBA Child Behavior Checklist (CBCL/6-18) and Youth Self Report (YSR/11-18) from the SAFE children study #cite(<tolan2016>), a longitudinal randomized controlled trial with $N = 424$ children and their primary caregivers that participated in a family-centered preventive intervention program.
    ]]
    )
 ))